Psychologists in Ottawa | Different Types of Counselors, Same Goals

 - Psychiatrist are medical doctors

 - Psychiatrist can prescribe medication

 Clinical Psychologist or Psych Associate

 A clinical psychologist interview patients and provide therapy to children, teens, adults, families, and couples.
-They perform diagnostic testing for psycho-educational assessments to identify learning disabilities or if a person is gifted (test for intellectual and psychological function).
+Some psychologists perform diagnostic testing called psycho-educational assessments to identify learning disabilities or identify if a person is gifted (test for intellectual and psychological function).
 They perform diagnostic testing for emotional or mental disorders such as depression, bi-polar, borderline personality.
-A psychologist will write up a report from a psycho-educational assessment.
+A psychologist will write up a psycho-educational assessment that can help with a learning plan for your child’s school or if you require accommodations at school or even your workplace.
 A psychologist also prepare reports for a court commenting on a person’s mental, intellectual, and psychological function

 A clinical psychologist provides psychotherapy or psychological services to children, teens, adults, families, or couples.
 A clinical psychologist must have specific training and a specific license to provide psychological services to a specific age group.
 You must be trained as a child therapist in order to work with children.

 Psychologists have at least 6 years of university study and supervised experience.
 They also have a Masters or Doctorate level qualification in psychology.
 Psychologists are not medical doctors and cannot prescribe medication.

 Psychologists belong to a provincial College of psychology.
 They must pass exams in order to belong to the College of psychology.
 You do not need a referral to see a Psychologist.
 You pay out of pocket for Psychological services.
 Therapy or Psychological services offered by a Psychologist may be covered by third party health insurance through your place of work.